naiseao/naiseao/README.md

-- 👋 Hi, I’m @naiseao
+- 👋 Hi there, I’m @naiseao
-- 👀 I’m interested in cyber security
+- 👀 Cyber Security lover
-- 🌱 I’m currently learning Pentest
+- 👩‍💻 I'm a Senior Cyber Security Analyst, with over 3 years of experience in Blue Team
 - 📫 How to reach me https://www.linkedin.com/in/moniserod/